Using board layouts

 • Created by me - all the items that you have created are displayed.

 How your data is displayed across these tabs is dependent on the type of layout you choose.
-There are three:
+There are four:

 • List